alnsn/rgph/README.md

     (cd lib && make CFLAGS='-O2 -g' CXXFLAGS='-O2 -g' rgph.so)

-The above command assumes that you Lua package is known to `pkg-config` as `lua`.
+The above command assumes that your Lua package is known to `pkg-config` as `lua`.
 You can specify an alternative name with `LUAPKG=lua-5.3`.

 Lua versions `5.1`, `5.2` and `5.3` are supported.